-Image and Text contributed by Sohail Akbar, New Delhi
+Image and Narrative contributed by Sohail Akbar, New Delhi

 This photograph, as the handwriting below tells us was taken on the 31st of March, 1957 at Bombay Airport, Santacruz.
 Among the many photographs that adorn a very beautiful album maintained by my mother, Dr. Rehana Bashir, I find this picture the most fascinating, perhaps because of my love for airplanes and airports but also because it is the first picture of a photo album that is primarily a pretext to my mother’s life in England as a student.
 This picture is clearly my mother’s favourite too as it the opening image of that album.